 What is WE:Shape?

-WE:Shape, is an interdisciplinary lab committed to transforming how artistic practices are taught, created, and sustained.
-The initiative operates at the intersection of psychology, philosophy, trauma studies, performing arts & music, politics, and history, developing human-centered frameworks for music and performing arts institutions, universities, schools, cultural organizations, independent pedagogues, and individuals from diverse fields.
+WE:Shape is an interdisciplinary lab committed to transforming how artistic practices are taught, created, and sustained.
+Grounded in music and performing arts practice, pedagogy, and long-term experience within cultural and educational contexts, the initiative develops human-centered frameworks for music and performing arts institutions, universities, schools, cultural organizations, independent educators, and individuals from diverse fields.

 What WE:Shape Offers: